-High in demand by brides right now is a designer dahlia known for its size and color.
+A flower that is high in demand by brides right now is a designer dahlia known for its size and color.

-"This is called the Cafe Au Lait," said Westphall as he showed off one of his designer dahlias.
+"This is called the Cafe Au Lait," Westphall said as he showed off one of his designer dahlias.

 After 14 years of growth, Jello Mold Farm is now the largest producer of cultivated cut greens in the state of Washington.